Pramod838/Skill-Swap-Platform/README.md

 ✨ View the Live Website: https://wondrous-wisp-ed631e.netlify.app/

 📌 Selected Problem Statement

-We selected the first problem statement:
+We selected the first problem statement: Skill Swap Platform

 🔄 Skill Swap Platform

 Build a system that enables users to exchange skills without monetary transactions.
 The platform should allow users to list skills they can teach, skills they want to learn, and match them with others for mutual learning.

 This problem promotes inclusive education, community empowerment, and digital skill-sharing, aligning well with our team’s vision.

 👨‍💻 About the Team – TechCoders

 We are Team TechCoders, a passionate group of student developers committed to building meaningful tech solutions.
 Each of us contributed equally in designing, developing, and refining the platform.

 👤 Team Leader

 Pramod Khatik – Full-stack developer, system designer, project coordinator

 👥 Team Members

 Krishu Patel – Frontend developer, UI/UX designer

 Manish Giakwad – Backend developer, database manager

 🎯 Objective

 To create a platform where:

 People can teach skills they know